HaRVI-Lab/haptic-harness/README.md

 ## Software Operation

 1. Change parameters in the "Generate Tiles" tab
-2. In the "Generaet Tiles" tab, click "Generate Parts" to generate the .dxf files
+2. In the "Generaet Tiles" tab, click "Generate Parts" to generate the .dxf and .stl files
-3. In the "Generate Peripherals" tab, click "Generate Parts" to generate the .stl files
-4. Generated files can be found in the "exports" directory
+3. Generated files can be found in the "exports" directory
 <p align= "center">
     <img src = "images/anatomyOfTile.jpg" alt = "Diagram view" width="76%">
 </p>